farhan112k/Firefox-minimal.css/README.md

+# I have move to another userChrome, which doesn't have one line style minimal interface.
+So this repo may not update anytime soon. if i have time and look into it.

 <p align="center">

 <img src="./scrennshots/img0.png" alt="ScreenShot"/>
 <img src="./scrennshots/img1.jpg" alt="ScreenShot of Floating navbar"/>
 <img src="./scrennshots/img2.jpg" alt="ScreenShot of media icon in tab" />